semagrow/kobe/operator/readme.md

  It creates a container thatreads from _/kobe/input_ dump files of a dataset and writes at _/kobe/output_ metadata configuration files for that dataset.
  It can also instead query dircetly the database sparql endpoint to create the metadata file since we provide the init container with an environment variable called `END_POINT` which contains the full url of the sparql endpoint of the dataset

  The image should be oblivious of what dataset it makes the metadata for and incorporate only the necessary logic to make   that file.
 For example with semagrow we provide the image that uses the sevod-scraper (check it under semagrow in github) to process the dump files of a dataset (f.e dbpedia) and return a dbpedia.ttl file for this specific set.
  The read and write directories of your image can be changed from the following 2 fields in the yaml _spec.inputDumpDir_ and _spec.outputDumpDir_ if its convenient.
  They automatically default to _/kobe/input_ , _/kobe/output_

  -Under _spec.ConfImage_ you must provide the name of an image that does the following.
- It read from `/kobe/input` a set of different metadata files and combines them to one big configuration file of metadata forthe experiment.
+ It reads from _/kobe/input_ a set of different metadata files and combines them to one big configuration file of metadata for the experiment.
+Your image should not care about what datasets the files belong to and only do the union of them .
-For semagrow we just need to turn each dataset metadata from .ttl to .nt then concatenate them and turn them back to .ttl.
-Again you can change the input and output directories your image expects to find the files and write to ,with the following fields _.spec.inputDir_ and _.spec.outputDir_ .
+For example, with semagrow we just need to turn each dataset metadata from .ttl to .nt then concatenate them and turn them back to .ttl.
+Again if you want you can change the input and output directories your image expects to find the files and write to ,with the following fields _.spec.inputDir_ and _.spec.outputDir_ .

  If the above are specified as described after the init process the federator will have the correct metadata file in the directory it expects it.

+ Apply the federator yaml again with
+ `kubectl apply -f my-kobe-federator.yaml`
+ A confirmation message that it has been created should appear.

 ## KobeExperiment ##
 A Kobe experiment resource defines the actual experiment.
 It consists of a federator (a KobeFederator resource) that will get benchmarked.